-- 1. Run as few other programs as possible in the background.
+1. Run as few other programs as possible in the background.
 Quit web browsers and other unneeded applications.
-This frees up memory and computing power. - 2.
-If you are using Windows, download and install the newest version of your video card drivers.
-Even if you are running the newest version of your drivers, the files may have become corrupted. - 3.
-An excellent way to make Queen's Wish faster is to reduce the size of the play area.
+This frees up memory and computing power.

+2. If you are using Windows, download and install the newest version of your video card drivers.
+Even if you are running the newest version of your drivers, the files may have become corrupted.

+3. An excellent way to make Queen's Wish faster is to reduce the size of the play area.
 On the Video Mode window that comes up when you launch the game, choose to play in a window and then select a small size for the window.
-Alternately, run the game, select Settings on the title screen, and set Game Area Size to Small. - 4.
-You can turn down the graphics detail, which can result in dramatic speed increases.
-Run the game, select Settings on the title screen, and set Graphics to Draw Partial or Minimal detail
+Alternately, run the game, select Settings on the title screen, and set Game Area Size to Small.

-I Have a Big Monitor, and Queen's Wish Doesn't Fill All Of It.
-How Can I Change
+I Have a Big Monitor, and Queen's Wish 2 Doesn't Fill All Of It.
+How Can I Change This?

-This?